rbtcollins/bitnami-docker/redmine.md

             timeoutSeconds: 1
 ```

+> **Note**:
-**You should change the image name to `gcr.io/<google-project-name>/redmine` as per the build instructions in [Create a Docker container image](#create-a-docker-container-image).
-You should also change the password to the one specified in the `mariadb-controller.yml`**
+> 1. Change the image name to `gcr.io/<google-project-name>/redmine` as per the build instructions in [Create a Docker container image](#create-a-docker-container-image).
+> 2. Change the database password with the one specified in the `mariadb-controller.yml`
+> 3. Change the bucket name and developer key with the one generated in [Create Google cloud storage bucket](#create-google-cloud-storage-bucket)

 It specifies 3 replicas of the server.
 Using this file, you can start your Redmine servers with: